CLI Reference

 file watch list

-List all watched directories in the current context.
+List all watched directories in the current space.

 hain file watch list